Lupinus albifrons: Toxicity to livestock

 The plant is deer-resistant due to the presence of the bitter-tasting alkaloid toxins anagyrine and lupinine.
 Because of these toxins lupines can negatively affect livestock, causing birth defects and decreasing weight especially in young, inexperienced cattle.
 When cows are under stress from lactating, especially in times of low forage availability, they will consume more lupine than usual.

 Mission blue butterfly

 The federally endangered mission blue butterfly requires either Lupinus albifrons, Lupinus formosus and Lupinus variicolor, on which their larvae feed.
 The butterfly becomes toxic itself when it feeds on the plant, leaving it with a bitter taste to deter predators.

 Due to its potential danger to livestock, this lupine is removed from rangeland when possible, eliminating a crucial food plant from the butterfly's range.

 Infraspecific taxa

-Lupinus albifrons has five different varieties, three of which occur only in California, the other two occur in both California and Oregon:
+Lupinus albifrons has six different varieties, four of which occur only in California, the other two occur in both California and Oregon: